ibm-messaging/mq-dev-patterns/JMS/README.md

 Encapsulates the reading of MQ environment variables and allows all the samples to use a common set.

 The location and name of the env.json file defaults to `../env.json`.
-This can be overriden by setting the envrionment option `EnvFile`.
+This can be overriden by setting the environment option `EnvFile`.

 eg.

 ````
 java -DEnvFile=../env.json -jar target/mq-dev-patterns-0.1.0.jar put
 ````
-If the environment settings file isn't found then the CCDT, Queue Manager, Queue, and user credentials need to be provided as envrionment settings.
+If the environment settings file isn't found then the CCDT, Queue Manager, Queue, and user credentials need to be provided as environment settings.

 ````
 java -DEnvFile=../env-not-found.json -DQMGR=QM1 -DAPP_USER=app -DAPP_PASSWORD=app-passw0rd -DQUEUE_NAME=DEV.QUEUE.1 -DMQCCDTURL=file:///location/ccdt.json -jar target/mq-dev-patterns-0.1.0.jar put